rstudio/keras3/man-src/layer_separable_conv_1d/3-rendered.md

     `(batch, features, steps)`.
 It defaults to the `image_data_format` value found in your Keras config file at `~/.keras/keras.json`.
     If you never set it, then it will be `"channels_last"`.
-@param dilation_rate int or tuple/list of 1 integers, specifying the dilation
+@param dilation_rate int or list of 1 integers, specifying the dilation
     rate to use for dilated convolution.
 If only one int is specified, the same dilation rate will be used for all dimensions.
 @param depth_multiplier The number of depthwise convolution output channels
     for each input channel.
 The total number of depthwise convolution output channels will be equal to `input_channel * depth_multiplier`.
 @param activation Activation function.
-If `None`, no activation is applied.
+If `NULL`, no activation is applied.
-@param use_bias bool, if `True`, bias will be added to the output.
+@param use_bias bool, if `TRUE`, bias will be added to the output.
 @param depthwise_initializer An initializer for the depthwise convolution
     kernel.
-If None, then the default initializer (`"glorot_uniform"`) will be used.
+If NULL, then the default initializer (`"glorot_uniform"`) will be used.
 @param pointwise_initializer An initializer for the pointwise convolution
     kernel.
-If None, then the default initializer (`"glorot_uniform"`) will be used.
+If NULL, then the default initializer (`"glorot_uniform"`) will be used.
 @param bias_initializer An initializer for the bias vector.
-If None, the
+If NULL, the
     default initializer ('"zeros"') will be used.
 @param depthwise_regularizer Optional regularizer for the depthwise
     convolution kernel.